DenisMikhaylov/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

 9. In the **Edit Relationship** window, in the **Cross Filter Direction** dropdown list, select **Both**.

 10. Check the **Apply Security Filter in Both Directions** checkbox.

-	*This setting will ensure that bi-directional filtering is applied when row-level security is enforced.
-You’ll configure a security role in the next exercise.*

 	![Picture 381](Linked_image_Files/04-configure-data-model-in-power-bi-desktop-advanced_image12.png)